Are you looking at responsible sourcing? Is sustainable development a key challenge for your business?

 3. Stand with farmers for justice – and feel proud

 Work alongside more than 1.8 million farmers and workers across the globe to support them in earning the fairer incomes and wages they deserve for their hard work.
 The Fairtrade system is the only system 50% owned by farmers and workers.
 They are the best decision-makers for their future.
 Long-term relationships with businesses like yours mean that co-operatives are more able to plan in advance, hire new staff and invest in their businesses.

 Gaining feedback and detailed data from our unique Producer Networks on the ground means that your business can be one step ahead.
 You will have a deeper understanding of challenges and risks within your supply chain and understand your contribution in line with Sustainable Development Goals or other targets.
 You can also build awareness in your buying teams of key issues.

 Benefit from a huge grassroots movement of Fairtrade supporters in the UK and around the world.
 Shoppers, schools, universities, towns, places of worship and groups of passionate supporters across the country are raising awareness today, and have been driving strong demand for Fairtrade products and ethics for over 25 years.
 What’s more, shoppers are actively searching for Fairtrade products.
 73% of consumers want to see more Fairtrade products in store.

 6. Choose climate action

-One third of all Fairtrade Standards are about keeping the planet healthy.
-Fairtrade farmers not only protect our environment, but they are also trained to withstand the changes that the climate crisis is bringng.
+One-third of all Fairtrade Standards are about keeping the planet healthy.
+Fairtrade farmers not only protect our environment but are also trained to withstand the changes that the climate crisis is bringing.
 In fact, 2.38 million hectares of farmland (an area larger than Wales) are protected by Fairtrade Climate Change adaptation plans.